Hyperopia – Long Sighted Vision

-This also has the follow-on effect that because John’s focusing muscles are not over-worked to the point of exhaustion they are able to adjust much faster and relax out to see distance objects clearly such as when driving home at the end of the day.
+This also has the follow-on effect.
+Because John’s focusing muscles are not over-worked, they are able to adjust much faster.
+They can relax out to see distance objects clearly such as when driving home at the end of the day.

 Long-sighted individuals also tend to progress quickly into requiring glasses full-time as they reach their late 30s to early 40s.

-With the natural weakening of the fine muscles attached to your lenses (i.e. as your eyes age) it becomes harder for you to maintain focus, you may notice your eyes go in and out of focus, and your focusing speed noticeably slows as you change your focus from a distance to a near object and vice versa.
+With the natural weakening of the fine muscles attached to your lenses (i.e. as your eyes age) it becomes harder for you to maintain focus.
+You may notice your eyes go in and out of focus, and your focusing speed noticeably slows as you switch from a distance to a close object and vice versa.

-The natural loss of near focus, known as presbyopia, as we all hit our 40s along with your shorter than average length eyeballs means that your distance vision, once a proud point of difference for you, starts to diminish frustratingly as your reading vision deteriorates.
+The natural loss of near focus, known as presbyopia, starts to diminish frustratingly as your reading vision deteriorates.